martinrist/typescript-knowledgebase/wiki/Functions.md

 ## Function Overloads

-- TypeScript allows _funciton overloading_ by declaring multiple versions of the funciton's name, parameters and return ttypes before a final _implementation signature_ and the function body:
+- TypeScript allows _function overloading_ by declaring multiple versions of the function's name, parameters and return ttypes before a final _implementation signature_ and the function body:

     ```typescript